rchavp/Portchain/README.md

 #### Execution Approach
 I decided to apply an iterative process where I will try to achieve something viable as quick as possible and then refactor on each iteration.
-1. First I laid down a solution that will just work, but making sure that it is based at least on a minimum set of principles I've learned over the years.
+1. First I laid down a solution that will just work, but making sure that it is based at least on a minimum set of principles I've learned over the years (the result of this first iteration can be seen in the file **src/simple.ts**).
     * Focus on logic first before performance (unless otherwise specified).
     * Favor declarative statements over imperative ones.
     * Make functions as pure as possible at first.